kizitech/kizitech/README.md

 ---

 ## About Me
 <p align='justify'>I am <strong>Ohani Kizito</strong>, and I'm a <strong><em>Frontend Developer</em></strong>.
-I have been working on web based development project with frontend related tech like <strong>ReactJS</strong> and <strong>TailwindCSS</strong>.
+I have been working on web-based development projects with frontend-related tech like <strong>ReactJS</strong> and <strong>TailwindCSS</strong>.
 I am constantly working on improving my skills as a software engineer.

 I am an incessant learner and a keen observer.
 Always ready to learn something new and enjoy bringing new ideas to life.
 I believe everything is an Art when we put our consciousness.

 I am a creative and skilled Frontend Developer with a passion for building elegant and intuitive user interfaces.
-With over 1 year of experience, I have worked on various web projects for clients in industries.
+With over 1 year of experience, I have worked on various web projects for industry clients.
 I have expertise in experience with responsive design, accessibility, and website optimization.
 I have completed several online certification courses.
 I am a problem-solver with excellent communication skills and the ability to work well under pressure.
 I am committed to delivering high-quality solutions that meet user needs and exceed client expectations.

-I'm on track to learning more about JavaScript, React.JS and Angular.
+I'm on track to learn more about JavaScript, React.JS, and Angular.

 </p>